romandariana/adi-kuiper-gen/README.md

 ### Passing arguments to Docker

-When the docker image is run various required command line arguments are provided.
+When the docker image is run, various required command line arguments are provided.
 For example the system mounts the `/dev` directory to the `/dev` directory within the docker container.
 The `--name` and `--privileged` options are already set by the script and should not be redefined.